dengking/Linux-OS/docs/Network/Programming/Socket/Socket-option/SO_REUSEADDR-SO_REUSEPORT/stackoverflow-How-SO_REUSEADDR-SO_REUSEPORT-differ/index.md

 The meaning of `SO_REUSEADDR` changes for multicast addresses as it allows multiple sockets to be bound to exactly the same combination of source multicast address and port.
 In other words, for multicast addresses `SO_REUSEADDR` behaves exactly as `SO_REUSEPORT` for unicast addresses.
 Actually, the code treats `SO_REUSEADDR` and `SO_REUSEPORT` identically for multicast addresses, that means you could say that `SO_REUSEADDR` implies `SO_REUSEPORT` for all multicast addresses and the other way round.

-##  FreeBSD/OpenBSD/NetBSD

-All these are rather late forks of the original BSD code, that's why they all three offer the same options as BSD and they also behave the same way as in BSD.

-##  macOS (MacOS X)

-At its core, macOS is simply a BSD-style UNIX named "*Darwin*", based on a rather late fork of the BSD code (BSD 4.3), which was then later on even re-synchronized with the (at that time current) FreeBSD 5 code base for the Mac OS 10.3 release, so that Apple could gain full POSIX compliance (macOS is POSIX certified).
-Despite having a microkernel at its core ("*Mach*"), the rest of the kernel ("*XNU*") is basically just a BSD kernel, and that's why macOS offers the same options as BSD and they also behave the same way as in BSD.

-### iOS / watchOS / tvOS

-iOS is just a macOS fork with a slightly modified and trimmed kernel, somewhat stripped down user space toolset and a slightly different default framework set. watchOS and tvOS are iOS forks, that are stripped down even further (especially watchOS).
-To my best knowledge they all behave exactly as macOS does.

 ##  Linux